scriptsandthings/Jamf_things/Configuration Profiles/com.github.macadmins.nudge/Nudge - macOS Update Managment - 12.4-Unsigned.mobileconfig.v3.2.1.md

 customDeferralButtonText - Configured - "Select a Date and Time"

-customDeferralDropdownText - Configured - "Remind Me Later"
+customDeferralDropdownText - Configured - "Schedule Reminder"

 informationButtonText - Configured - "About This Update"